 As a town and largest district in Kelantan, Gua Musang shares its border with the state of Pahang, Perak and Terengganu.
 There are numerous tales regarding the naming of the city, which literally translates to “civet cat cave” in Malay.
 First, people regularly locate civet cats in one of the caves on the fringes of the town, and the locals have given the area the name Gua Musang since then.

 Second, according to folklore, a group of shamans conducted animal sacrifices in front of the cave.
 A furious storm broke out one day, and a lightning bolt struck the peak of the hill here, splitting it in half.
 The shamans felt the Cave God was furious with them, and while they prayed, they spotted a large group of civet cats, which gave the town its name.
-With such a fascinating tale, here are some of the top Gua Musang attractions that you should visit.
+With such a fascinating tale, here are some of the top attractions in Gua Musang that you should visit.

 Madu Cave is about 4 kilometres from the town, near Kampung Batu Papan and is one of the most distinctive limestone caves here.
 It has a river and is surrounded by lush forests and a peaceful village setting, which draws people to participate in leisure activities around there.